 The entire table can also be selected by holding down the “Alt” key and double-clicking on the table.
 Note that this also opens the “Research” pane and searches for the word on which you double-clicked.

-- › How to Reverse a Numbered or Bulleted List in Microsoft Word
+- › How to Adjust Cell Spacing for a Table in Microsoft Word

 - › How to Nest a Table Within a Table in Word

 - › How to Automatically Resize a Table in Microsoft Word

 - › How to Create a Table Template in Microsoft Word

 - › How to Draw a Custom Table in Microsoft Word